Reducing busywork for tutor teams

 Supervisor interviews didn’t tell the whole story.

-PM feedback revealed gaps in our understanding of the problem, which we were able to address in under a week.
+PM feedback revealed gaps in our understanding of the problem, which we addressed in under a week.

 During our research interviews, tutor supervisors discussed many issues with how they access data – but didn’t mention that they are responsible for creating much of the data themselves.